Opioid Epidemic Lawsuit

 If you or your loved one suffered overdose or addiction from the use of opioid painkillers, the first thing you need to know is that it is not your fault.

-Before 1980, doctors were reluctant to prescribe opioid medications due to fear of addiction and overdose and the companies that made opioid drugs did not see significant profits from sales of the drugs.
+Before 1980, doctors were reluctant to prescribe opioid medications due to fear of addiction and overdose and the companies that made these drugs did not see significant profits from sales.

-Opioid Lawsuits claim that drug manufacturers, in order to increase their profits from the sales of Opioid drugs, set out to mislead doctors and the public about the risks of addiction and overdose associated with opioid drugs.
+Opioid Lawsuits claim that drug manufacturers, in order to increase their profits from the sales of these drugs, set out to mislead doctors and the public about the risks of addiction and overdose.

-Lawsuits against opioid manufacturers also claim that the drug manufacturers used front groups, that posed as independent medical, academic and public service organizations to spread their lies and misinformation about the risk of addiction, overdose and other injuries related to opioids.
+Lawsuits against opioid manufacturers also claim that the pharmaceutical companies used front groups, that posed as independent medical, academic and public service organizations to spread their lies and misinformation about the risk of addiction, overdose and other injuries.
 These front groups were often secretly funded by the opioid manufacturers that stood to profit from the misinformation that was being fed to doctors and the American public.

-The efforts of the opioid manufacturers were wildly successful and sales of opioid drugs increased dramatically.
-Unfortunately, as opioid sales increased, the number of opioid-related deaths and opioid addiction dramatically increased as well.
+The efforts of these manufacturers were wildly successful and sales of opioid drugs increased dramatically.
+Unfortunately, as sales increased, the number of opioid-related deaths and addiction dramatically increased as well.
 The chart below shows the increase in opioid sales, deaths, and overdose from the year 1999 through 2010.
 The trend shown in this graph has continued despite efforts by the government to address the opioid epidemic.

-If you or a loved one was prescribed an opioid painkiller and overdosed, became addicted or experienced any opioid-related injury, contact our office today.
+If you or a loved one was prescribed an opioid painkiller and overdosed, became addicted or experienced any related injury, contact our office today.
+Our team of skilled attorneys could help you file an opioid epidemic lawsuit.

 The greed of a small group of companies, who made billions while you and your loved ones suffered must be held accountable and provide compensation to the individuals and families they have harmed.